 Exchange fluctuations and changes in immigration or tax laws may affect total costs.

-Though expenses add up, residency rights, Schengen mobility, and citizenship eligibility remain highly valuable.
+Though expenses add up, residency rights, Schengen mobility, and citizenship eligibility/timing remains highly valuable.

 Total Cost Summary by Route (2026 Quick Reference)